-- 147. We would also welcome more guidance on: - a. the identification of significant risks and opportunities; and - b. determining what information about those significant risks and opportunities is considered material and should therefore be disclosed. - 148.
+- 151. We would also welcome more guidance on: - a. the identification of significant risks and opportunities; and

+- b. determining what information about those significant risks and opportunities is considered material and should therefore be disclosed. - 152.
 We would also welcome guidance on how to aggregate information and how to assess the materiality of information about uncertain future events.
-The IASB's management commentary Exposure Draft again includes some useful draft guidance that could be useful here.
+The IASB's management commentary exposure draft again includes some helpful draft guidance that could be useful here.